Floviera/To-Do-List/README.md

  - HTML
  - CSS

 This is a fully functioning to-do list made from scratch.
 This application allows you to add and remove task from the list.
+Also shows date and time.

 Happy Coding!
 :smile: